 At community level, however, the DI was largely perceived as part of the wider Shell Beach protected areas process -and indeed the more encompassing GPAS-- given that other projects with protected areas elements were also running, such as the GMTCS-WWF initiative and smaller and more discrete funds through WWF, UNDP, USAID, Flagship Species Fund and N-IUCN.
-As consultations stalled under the GMTCS-WWF project, there were widespread concerns and/or misconceptions about the GPAS project, which EPA and GMTCS then had to address through a wider consultation process.
 The FFI-EPA Darwin Project Officer also attended to answer any queries over the DI.
 The different discrete projects were outlined, however, the perception is that most local people still regard the various initiatives as one and understandably so considering that in some way, many of the projects were sensitizing the local communities to the importance of declaring Shell Beach a protected area.